Usuario40028922/online_monopoly/README.md

-# online_monopoly
+# free_online_monopoly
-An ambitious project of a online monoply-based game creation.
+An ambitious project of a free to play online monoply-based game creation.